 Figure 6.
-Localities with low or high COVID-19 incidence equally likely to face decline in spending on financial administration.
+Localities with lower COVID-19 incidence slightly more likely to increase spending on public welfare and social services.
 Each bar shows, by level of disease incidence, the difference in likelihoods (or "net likelihood") that annual spending increases vs decreases.
 Level of COVID-19 incidence is based on the number of cases per capita in the county at the time of the survey.